|Activities||Rentals||Water Statement||Camp Director||Directions|

 The camp offers programs such as swimming, arts and crafts, pottery, music, drama, life skills and sports such as sledge hockey, archery, wheelchair basketball, lacrosse, badminton, a nature trail with Yurts for overnight sleep-outs and a fully accessible high ropes challenge course.

 At Easter Seals Camp Woodeden, campers expand their leadership abilities through a myriad of creative arts programs and multi-sports activities.
-During the summer, the camp offers two 10-day individual camp sessions, one six-day Gear-up program, a 5 day Discovery Camp and two five day Family Camps.
+During the summer, the camp offers two 10-day individual camp sessions, two 10-day Leaders-in-Training sessions, one six-day and two ten-day Gear-up programs, one 5-day Sports Camp, a 5 day Discovery Camp and one five day Family Camp.

 Fully Accessible Activities Offered at Woodeden